sacielo/markdown-cv/index.md

 ---
 # Salvatore Cielo, Ph.D.
 Dr. Rer.
 Nat., Astrophysicist, HPC Expert
->  "In order to live free and happily
->   you must sacrifice boredom.
->   It is not always an easy sacrifice."
-> -- _Richard Bach_

 ## General
 > "Kennst du das Land, wo die Zitronen blühn [...]?"